misun6312/autodiff/README.md

 - Placeholder : a variable that we will assign the data later.
 It allows to create computation graph without data we then feed data into the graph through placeholders.
 - Construct Model(Graph) -> Launch the Graph

+There is a summary to compare some libraries in [this link](http://deeplearning4j.org/compare-dl4j-torch7-pylearn.html)

 ### Conclusion
 Both libraries are using the concept of Tensor, which is the element generating a computational flow graph.
 Nodes in the graph represent mathematical operations, while the graph edges represent the multidimensional data arrays(tensors) communicated between them.
 A Tensor object is a symbolic handle to the result of an operation, but does not actually hold the values of the operation's output.